This island is as much a part of us as we are a part of it. This is where we work and live.

 There are 207 promising strategies within the plan.
 Together, they provide a wealth of possibilities that we can dig into over time, each as its time comes.
 A great beginning.

-Today, a decade later, the new director of the Martha’s Vineyard Commission, Adam Turner, is saying, loud and clear, “there are so many parts of this plan we have not yet tackled.
+More than a decade later, the director of the Martha’s Vineyard Commission, Adam Turner, is saying, loud and clear, “there are so many parts of this plan we have not yet tackled.
 Let’s get to it.”
 And we will.

 Building the local economy